XloSky/DCP/README.md

 - DCP improves consistency but cannot force perfect model compliance.
 - Very large profile sets can still hit platform context and input limits.
 - Plain export/import is less robust than base64 commands for special characters.
-- The README tracks the supported workflow.
-Legacy widget scaffolding still exists in code but is intentionally not part of the current documented setup.

 ## Recommended Workflow

-1. Paste the `v1.5.0` merged library and minimal wrappers.
+1. Paste the `v1.5.1` merged library and minimal wrappers.
 2. Build profiles with `import` or `importb64`.
 3. Verify activation with `/profile show` and `/profile keywords`.
 4. Tune `budget` and `maxActive` for scene density.
 5. Set the displayed calendar date with `/time config date`.
-6. Choose `12h` or `24h` output with `/time config format`.
+6. Choose your footer style with `/time config display` and `/time config format`.
+7. Set the macro defaults you actually want to use:
+   - `/time config sleep <time>`
+   - `/time config nap <duration>`
+   - `/time config rest <duration>`
-7. Set the clock with `/time set` or use the quick time commands.
+8. Set the clock with `/time set` or use the quick time commands.
+9. Add reminders with `/remind add` if the scenario needs timed prompts.
-8. Use `exportallb64` or `exportallchunks` for migration between scenarios.
+10. Use `exportallb64` or `exportallchunks` for migration between scenarios.